bill-mca/bill-mca.github.io/markdown-publishing.md

 ### Objective 3 - Publishing websites
 **Starting out.**
 This website represents my first serious attempt at publishing a markdown-based website.
 I feel that it is functional but I haven't even started on trying to design something appealing.
-Also, as it is the medium has been limiting me somewhat.
-I've held back on adding some content because of a feeling that it would be too much hassle to pull off. hopefully chipping away at this over the next couple of months will
+Also, as it is, the medium has been limiting me somewhat.
+I've held back on adding some content because of a feeling that it would be too much hassle to pull off.
 I haven't been able to do references for this site properly.
 All the references have had to go on a separate page rather than being placed near where they are on the site.
 This was mostly due to time constraints but I anticipate referencing to be one of the major challenges in mastering this markdown skill.